matthewmueller/socrates/Readme.md

 And Socrates will efficiently update the state using code inspired by [updeep](https://github.com/substantial/updeep).
 To remove a field, you can pass `null` as the value.

-#### V. Use reducer trees for modular and efficient reducer functions
+#### VI.
+Use reducer trees for modular and efficient reducer functions

 Socrates includes an opinionated way to setup reducers, called a **reducer tree**.